laszlocsomor/bazel/site/docs/runfiles.md

 ## Under the hood

-When building a rule with runfiles, Bazel first writes a file that lists the symlink names and targets -- this is the "Runfiles manifest".
-Then Bazel creates a directory tree with those symlinks -- the "Runfiles directory", "Runfiles tree", or "Symlink tree".
-The root of the directory tree is called the "Runfiles root".
+To build a rule that has runfiles, Bazel first writes a text file that lists the symlink names and targets -- the _runfiles manifest_.
+Bazel then creates a directory tree with those symlinks -- the _runfiles tree_ or _symlink tree_.

 ### Runfiles tree

+The _runfiles tree_ is a tree of symlinks that point to the actual runfiles.

-The runfiles tree is rooted at the runfiles root: the `<rule_name>.runfiles/` directory under `bazel-bin/`.
-In our example above, the runfiles root of `//src/main/java/com/example:main` is `bazel-bin/src/main/java/com/example/main.runfiles`.
+The tree's root directory is the _runfiles root_.
+Its name is always `<rule_name>.runfiles/` and it's usually (see below for clarification) under `bazel-bin/<package-name>/` next to the rule's main output.
+In our previous example the runfiles root of `//src/main/java/com/example:main` is `bazel-bin/src/main/java/com/example/main.runfiles/`.

-The runfiles root has subdirectories for each workspace where the binary's runfiles originate.
+For each workspace that the binary has runfiles from, the runfiles root has a subdirectory.
 The main workspace is called "runfiles_example1", so there's a directory for that.
-The `java_binary` implicitly data-depends on files in the `@local_jdk` workspace, so there's also a directory for that.
+The `java_binary` rule implicitly data-depends on files in the `@local_jdk` workspace, so there's also a directory for that.

 Under those directories are the symlinks.
 Each symlink's path corresponds to the file it points to.
 For source files it's the same as the workspace-relative path of the file.
 For generated files it's the same as the `bazel-out/<config-hash>/`-relative path, without the `bazel-out/.../` part.

+#### Where is the runfiles tree

+The runfiles tree is usually next to the binary.
+That was the case in our example.

+But you can disable building a runfiles tree with `--noenable_runfiles`.
+This makes sense when a runfiles tree is large and building it takes long.
+Bazel will create an empty runfiles tree in this case: just the runfiles root directory and a `MANIFEST` file in it.

+Another case is when the binary ("inner") is the runfile of another binary ("outer").
+In this case Bazel merges the inner binary's runfiles tree with the outermost binary's, as if all runfiles were declared for the outermost binary.
+(Bazel does this to avoid duplicate work: if the two binaries share most of the same runfiles, then building a common runfiles tree is more efficient than building a tree for each.)

 ### Runfiles manifest

-The runfiles manifest is a text file.
+The _runfiles manifest_ is a text file that describes the layout of the _runfiles tree_.

+It is encoded as ISO 8859-1, and each line contains two paths: a relative symlink path (the _runfile path_) and an absolute path that is the symlink's target, i.e. the actual runfile.
+The paths are separated by space.

+#### Where is the runfiles manifest

+Like the runfiles tree, the runfiles manifest is typically next to the binary.
 It has two copies, one next to the runfiles root called `<rule_name>.runfiles_manifest`, and one under the runfiles root called `MANIFEST`.

-This file descibes the layout of the runfiles tree.
-Each line contains two paths separated by space: a relative symlink path (called the "runfiles path") and an absolute symlink target path.
+You can disable building a runfiles manifest with `--noenable_runfile_manifests`.
+Note that this also disables building a runfiles tree: not even a runfiles root directory will be created.

+And again, if a binary is a runfile of another binary, then Bazel creates no runfiles manifest for it, instead the content is merged into the outermost binary's runfiles manifest.

+## Accessing runfiles

+### Runfile paths

+The _runfile path_ is the relative path of a runfile symlink under the runfiles root.

+In our previous example the runfile path of `@runfiles_example1//config:flags.txt` is `runfiles_example1/config/flags.txt`.
+As this example suggests, you can derive this path from the target's label:
+`<workspace name>/<package path>/<target name>`.
+You refer to a runfile by its runfile path.

+To access a runfile, the binary also needs to know where's the runfiles root.
+If it doesn't know or if the user disabled generating a runfiles tree, then the binary needs to know where's the runfiles manifest and look up the path in that.
+If the user disabled both, then the binary cannot use its runfiles.

+### `bazel test`

+When you `bazel test` a test target, Bazel sets the working directory to the runfiles root.

+Bazel also exports this path as the `RUNFILES_DIR` environment variable, and the runfiles manifest's path as `RUNFILES_MANIFEST_FILE`.

+You can access runfiles by their runfile path, relative to the current directory or to `${RUNFILES_DIR}`, or you can look up their path in the `${RUNFILES_MANIFEST_FILE}`.

+Note that if you disable building the runfiles tree and/or the runfiles manifest, then Bazel won't export these variables.

+### `bazel run`

+If you `bazel run` a target then Bazel sets its working directory to the runfiles root.
+However, Bazel doesn't export the RUNFILES_\* environment variables.

+### Direct execution from `bazel-bin/`

+If you build a target and run it from `bazel-bin/`, then its working directory will be the current directory from the terminal.
+The program needs to find its runfiles root on its own.

+The program in this case may mean a _launcher_ or the actual binary.

+#### Launchers

+For some rule types Bazel builds a _launcher_.
+For example the main output of a `java_binary` is a Bash script (on Linux, macOS) or `.exe` file (on Windows) whose job is to set up the environment, compute the classpath, and launch the JVM.

+For some rule types Bazel builds a launcher on one platform but not on others.
+For example `sh_binary` has no launcher on Linux and macOS; its main output is a symlink to the main script file.
+But on Windows it creates a `.exe` file whose job is to find the Bash binary and run the main shell script with it.

+Finally, for some rule types Bazel builds no launcher at all.
+For example `cc_binary` targets' output is just the binary.

+#### Runfiles discovery

+If there's a launcher, it can try to find the runfiles root and export its path as an environment variable and/or set it as the working directory.

+If there's no launcher, then the main program needs to do the same.
+If the runfiles tree is next to the binary, it's enough to know `argv[0]`.
+But when the binary is a runfile of another binary, then it's the outer binary's responsibility to tell the inner binary where the runfiles are.

+How the two binaries communicate this is up to them.
+Typically the outer binary exports the `RUNFILES_DIR` and/or `RUNFILES_MANIFEST_FILE` environment variables, and the inner binary picks those up.

+## TODO

+Runfiles libraries: are meant to hide this complexity and different launch schenarios.

 <hr>